weldish/1D_Two_Stage_Bin_Packing_Algorithms/README.md

 This codebase was implemented using a pre-exiting codebase developed by Clément Mommessin.
 We thank Clément Mommessin for granting access to the vectorpack library.

-Below is the link to C++ library and algorithms for the vector bin packing problem https://github.com/Vectorpack/Vectorpack_cpp
+Below is the link to the C++ library and algorithms for the vector bin packing problem developed by Clément Mommessin https://github.com/Vectorpack/Vectorpack_cpp